Strong dispersion property for the quantum walk on the hypercube: Introduction

 \section{Introduction}

-Quantum walks are an important tool for designing quantum algorithms, from the exponential speedup for the ``glued trees'' problem by Childs et al.~\cite{childs2003exponential} and the element distinctness algorithm of \cite{ambainis2007element} to general results about speeding up classes of Markov chains \cite{szegedy2004Markov,apers2019fast,ambainis2020quadratic,apers2021unified}.
+Quantum walks are the quantum counterpart of random walks.
+They have been very useful for designing quantum algorithms, from the exponential speedup for the ``glued trees'' problem by Childs et al.~\cite{childs2003exponential} and the element distinctness algorithm of \cite{ambainis2007element} to general results about speeding up classes of Markov chains \cite{szegedy2004Markov,apers2019fast,ambainis2020quadratic,apers2021unified}.
 Quantum walks also have applications to other areas (e.g. quantum state transfer \cite{mohseni2008environment} or Hamiltonian complexity \cite{nagaj2009fast}) and are interesting objects of study on their own.

+One of most important properties of both classical random walks and quantum walks is {\em rapid mixing} \cite{levin2017markov,randall2006rapidly}: if the walk is started in one vertex, after a certain number of steps the probability distribution of the walker is almost uniformly distributed over all vertices.
+Rapid mixing takes place for many graphs, the key condition for it is that the graph on which the walker is walking has no bottlenecks that may slow it down.
+Classically, rapid mixing is useful for a variety of algorithms that perform sampling, counting or integration (for example, algorithms for estimating volumes of convex bodies \cite{dyer1991random,lovasz2006simulated}).
+Quantum walks also mix rapidly in many cases (e.g. \cite{moore2002quantum}), for an appropriate definition of mixing and their mixing times can be related to the same combinatorial quantities of the underlying graph as classically \cite{aharonov2001quantum}.

-Quantum walk on the hypercube (introduced by Moore and Russell \cite{moore2002quantum}) is among the most popular quantum walks and has been studied by a number of researchers \cite{alagic2005decoherence, krovi2006hitting,marquezino2008mixing,potovcek2009optimized}.
-The hypercube was the first graph for which a search by quantum walk algorithm was developed, by Shenvi et al. \cite{shenvi2003quantum}.
-This was the starting point for a line of work which has now led to many interesting results, from \cite{szegedy2004Markov} to \cite{apers2021unified}.
+In this paper, we show that a popular quantum walk, the discrete time walk on the hypercube \cite{moore2002quantum}, has a property that is substantially stronger than standard mixing.
+In more detail, the Boolean hypercube consists of $2^n$ vertices indexed by $n$ bit strings $x_1\ldots x_n, x_i\in\{0, 1\}$,with vertices $x_1\ldots x_n$ and $y_1\ldots y_n$ connected by an edge if the strings $x_1\ldots x_n$ and $y_1\ldots y_n$ differ in exactly one symbol.
+Quantum walk on the hypercube has been studied in detail \cite{alagic2005decoherence, krovi2006hitting,marquezino2008mixing,potovcek2009optimized} and it was the first graph for which a search algorithm by quantum walk was developed, by Shenvi et al. \cite{shenvi2003quantum}.

-The Boolean hypercube is also the simplest graph on which a quantum walk mixes rapidly.
-Namely, the $n$-dimensional hypercube has $2^n$ vertices but, as shown in \cite{moore2002quantum}, after $\lceil \frac{\pi}{4} n\rceil$ steps, the probability distribution over the vertices becomes close to uniform in variational distance (the variational distance is $o(n^{-7/6})$).
-The closeness in variational distance does not, however, imply that the probability of every vertex is small (because a substantial fraction of the difference can be concentrated on a small number of vertices).

-In this paper, we show this is actually the case and the discrete quantum walk disperses so well that, if a walker is started in one vertex (with the coin register being in a uniform superposition of all possible directions), then, after $O(n)$ steps, the probability of the walker being in each vertex becomes exponentially small.